 An alternative approach for taxonomic profiling of communities is shotgun sequencing.
 This approach involves the random fragmentation and sequencing of the entire DNA in a sample, which is called metagenomics, or of the entire RNA in a sample, which is called metatranscriptomics.
 That way, entire communities can be sequenced and identified primer- and PCR-free and, therefore, excluding the bias associated with traditional approaches and DNA metabarcoding.
+Metagenomics and metatranscriptomics additionally allow to explore taxon-function relationships, which can give further information about ecosystems.
+Recent studies address these advantages and their implementation into freshwater assessments (Cordier et al., 2020; Leese et al., 2018).

-Although metatranscriptomics is usually applied for analyzing gene expression, in this study, we test potential advantages of metatranscriptomics over metagenomics for taxonomic profiling.
+In this study, we compare metagenomics and total RNA metatranscriptomics (total RNA-Seq; metatranscriptomics without an mRNA enrichment step)for taxonomic profiling.
+The motivation for this test comes from two potential advantages of metatranscriptomics over metagenomics.

-First, total RNA sequencing (total RNA-Seq), which represents metatranscriptomics without an mRNA enrichment step, naturally enriches sequencing data for common barcode sequences.
-This natural enrichment is achieved because 80-98% of RNA consists of rRNA (Peano et al., 2013; Westermann et al., 2012) containing the common barcodes 16S, 18S rRNA, and 28S rRNA, whereas these barcodes can make up as little as 0.05% – 1.4% in metagenomics sequencing data (Logares et al., 2014; Yilmaz et al., 2011).
+First, total RNA-Seq naturally enriches sequencing data for common barcode sequences.
+This natural enrichment is achieved because 80-98% of RNA consists of rRNA (Peano et al., 2013; Westermann et al., 2012) containing the common microbial barcodes 16S, 18S rRNA, and 28S rRNA, whereas these barcodes can make up as little as 0.05% – 1.4% in metagenomics sequencing data (Logares et al., 2014; Yilmaz et al., 2011).
 16S, 18S rRNA, and 28S rRNA sequences are much better represented and taxonomically annotated in public databases than other parts of the genome.
-Therefore, the natural enrichment of rRNA in total RNA-Seq in theory enables a better coverage of common barcodes as compared to metagenomics, which should allow for more accurate taxonomic profiling of taxonomically diverse communities.
+Therefore, the natural enrichment of rRNA in total RNA-Seq in theory enables a better sequencing coverage of common microbial barcodes as compared to metagenomics, which might allow for more accurate taxonomic profiling of taxonomically diverse communities.

 Second, metatranscriptomics can be used to identify the active part of a community (Geisen et al., 2015; Gomez-Silvan et al., 2018).
-In comparison, metagenomics targets the present part of a community, including DNA of dead and/or inactive cells and extracellular DNA, which can make up over 90% of microbial DNA datasets (Carini et al., 2016; Torti et al., 2015).
-Information about the active community is desirable for ecological assessments as it reflects the portion of the community that is interacting with the environment and therefore better reflects environmental conditions.
+In comparison, metagenomics targets the present part of a community, including DNA of dead and/or inactive cells and extracellular DNA, which can make up 40-90% of the DNA pool (Carini et al., 2016; Torti et al., 2015).
+Consequently, metatranscriptomics might generate more relevant information for ecological assessments as it reflects the portion of the community that is actively interacting with the environment and therefore might better reflect environmental conditions.

-To compare the performances of metagenomics and total RNA-Seq in taxonomic profiling accuracy, we applied metagenomics and total RNA-Seq to two sets of samples: 1) a commercially available microbial mock community and 2) fish tank water samples, which simulates environmental freshwater sampling.
+To compare the performances of metagenomics and total RNA-Seq in taxonomic profiling accuracy, we applied metagenomics and total RNA-Seq to two sets of samples: 1) a commercially available microbial mock community, and 2) fish tank water samples, which simulates environmental freshwater sampling.
 In addition, we applied a broad variety of common bioinformatic processing and analysis tools to both metagenomics and total RNA-Seq data of both sample sets to test the impact of these tools on the taxonomic profiling accuracy.

+3 interests:

+1: metagenomics or metatranscriptomics more accurate for taxonomic profiling

+2: effect of bioinformatics tools

+3: same conclusions for both mock and environmental community

+We had 3 objectives: 1)

-Using the known composition of the mock community, we evaluated the accuracy of the two sequencing approaches and bioinformatic tools in terms of taxa and abundance recovery.
+Using the known taxonomical and abundance composition of the mock community, we analyzed the accuracy of the two sequencing approaches and bioinformatic tools in terms of taxa and abundance recovery.
 This evaluation allowed us to determine the most accurate taxonomic profiling workflow, from sequencing to bioinformatical processing and analysis.

-We also showed how the taxonomic profile of the fish tank sample differed based on the applied sequencing approaches and bioinformatic tools.
+We also showed how the taxonomic profile of the fish tank sample differed based on the applied sequencing approaches and bioinformatic tools (objective 2).

-Finally, we assessed which tools in the bioinformatic workflow resulted in significant differences in the taxonomic profile for both sets of samples .
+Finally, we assessed which tools in the bioinformatic workflow resulted in significant differences in the taxonomic profile for both sets of samples (objective 3).

 Question 1: Which steps of the pipeline have the most statistical significance in reproducing the mock community data composition?